bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

 #### Recommended fields

 Although not REQUIRED for the validity of your dataset, the following fields are important and should be well documented.
-In particular, we highly RECOMMEND to carefully document the calibration metadata.
+In particular, we highly RECOMMEND to document the calibration metadata carefully.

 <!-- This block generates a metadata table.
 These tables are defined in